Sand and Gravel General Permit

 The Sand and Gravel General Permit regulates discharges of process water, stormwater, and water from mine dewatering into waters of the state associated with sand and gravel operations, rock quarries, and similar mining operations.
 The permit also covers concrete batch operations and hot mix asphalt operations.
 Untreated discharge water from sand and gravel operations may harm fish, aquatic life, and water quality.
 Ecology modified the permit on August 17, 2011.

-The current Sand and Gravel General Permit will expire October 1, 2015.
-Current permit holders (Permittees) must reapply for permit coverage by April 4, 2015.
-Ecology plans to issue the new permit in September 2015 with an effective date of October 1, 2015.
+The current Sand & Gravel General Permit will expire October 1, 2015.
+Ecology plans to revise and reissue the new permit in November 2015 with an effective date of January 1, 2016.

 Ecology will update the estimated schedule below as necessary:

-Permit, Forms & Application - The permit, forms, application for new facilities (including portables), public notice requirements, and a list of activities that require a permit.
+Permit - The permit and a list of activities that require a permit.

 Erosion and Sediment Control Plan (ESCP) - The permit requires the permittee to develop, maintain, and comply with their ESCP.